deviantech/wearpanda-site-photos/README.md

 ### Overwriting the original photos

 By default all resizing, optimizing, etc. is done to a copy of the photo but the originals aren't changed (to enable storing e.g. higher resolution originals).
 If you run with `OVERWRITE_ORIGINALS=I_ACCEPT_THE_DANGER`, the originals will be overwritten with the post-processed versions (to enable e.g. no need to reduplicate all optimization steps on each deploy).

+### Site not updating

+Note that setting the variant-image to the #1 image for the associated SKU doesn't appear to be syncing correctly.
+When in doubt, use bamboo-habitat's `bin/oneoffs/set-variant-images.rb`.